 With chunks of spicy sausage and aged cheddar this Cheddar Sausage Guinness Beer Bread takes beer bread to the next nevel.
 It’s not traditional, it’s like beer bread all grown up.

-Bangers and mash is the Irish (or British) version of sausages and potatoes.
-With thick, creamy potatoes, spicy, garlicky sausages, and rich Guinness gravy it is a comfort food meal that is delicious any day, but perfect for St. Patrick’s Day.
+Bangers and mash with Guinness gravy upgrades the classic combination of sausages and potatoes with a rich, flavorful Guinness gravy.
+This comfort food meal is delicious any day, but has become my go to meal for St. Patrick’s Day.